Prephouse/web/README.md

 _React Developer Tools_ ([Chrome][react-ext-chrome] | [Firefox][react-ext-firefox] |
 [Edge][react-ext-edge]), _Redux DevTools_ ([Chrome][redux-ext-chrome] |
 [Firefox][redux-ext-firefox]) and _axe DevTools_ ([Chrome][axe-chrome]) browser extensions.

+If you use WebStorm 2020.2 or later, you should set pnpm as the project package manager in the IDE preferences (Preferences > Languages & Frameworks > Node.js).
+This way, you can run pnpm commands on WebStorm.
+Consult the relevant WebStorm [help page][pnpm-ws-help] for more information.

 [react-ext-chrome]:
   https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi